 international soccer academy in Cannes for players aged 14-22 years;

-Additionally, there are plenty very good summer and youth soccer camps all around the world on Sportlane as well.
+Additionally, there is plenty of very good summer and youth soccer camps all around the world on Sportlane as well.

 1 The Premier League.
 Elite performance.
 2011. https://www.premierleague.com/youth/elite-performance